Co-edited with Judith Zeitlin, Performing Images: Opera in Chinese Visual Culture. Chicago: University of Chicago Press, 2014.

 Works in Progress:

-Becoming Guanyin: Buddhist Women’s Artistic Devotion in Late Imperial China, under contract with Columbia University Press, forthcoming, May 2019.
+Becoming Guanyin: Artistic Devotion of Buddhist Women in Late Imperial China, under contract with Columbia University Press, forthcoming, May 2019.

 “Fragrant Orchid as Feminine Body: An Analysis of Ma Shouzhen’s Orchid Painting and the Emergence of Courtesan Painters in Early Modern China.”